 And don’t forget the dust mites!
 They hide in bedding and can cause allergy issues.
 You might even be blaming those allergies on something else!

-While you’re cleaning and organizing your home, be sure you know what to keep.
+While cleaning and organizing your home, be sure you know what to keep.

 Plan for Your Future

-Financial and estate planning often takes a back seat when life is busy.
+Financial and estate planning often take a back seat when life is busy.
 Use this quarantine time to plan for your future.

 If you’re not working with a financial planner, now is an excellent time to look for one.
 Not sure how to choose a financial planner?
-This guide from the Wall Street Journal can help.
+This guide from Forbes discusses fee-only and commission-based advisors.
+Read more about financial planners here.

 Either way, you’re likely to have financial paperwork of some kind – bank statements, insurance info, etc. Get it all organized with our pro tips.

-If you’ve never had a financial plan before, this is a great time to make one.
+If you’ve never had a financial plan, this is a great time to make one.
 We’ve got all the basics listed for you.

 Also, create a monthly financial to-do list to keep yourself on track all year.

-If you are safe and healthy, think of this time as a way to reconnect with yourself as well.
-Take this “time off” to do some much-needed self-care.
+Take time to do some much-needed self-care.
 Read those books you’ve been putting off, take that online class, and learn something new.
 Do something good for yourself.
+Join our Newsletter!
+Get the latest news and insights from True Assisting delivered straight to your inbox.
+Click here to subscribe to our newsletter.

-We’d love to hear how you’re spending your days.
+We’d love to hear how you spend your free time.
 Let us know in the comments below!